bayesmix-dev/bayesmix/src/hierarchies/README.md

 ## Main operations performed

-Given what we said, a hierarchy must be able to perform the following operations
+Therefore, a hierarchy must be able to perform the following operations

 1. Sample from the prior distribution: generate theta_h ~ P_0 [`sample_prior`]
 2. Sample from the 'full conditional' distribution: generate theta_h from the distribution